atomvm/AtomVM/doc/src/programmers-guide.md

 ### External Term Format

-The `erlang:term_to_binary/1` and `erlang:binary_to_term/2` can be used to serialize arbitrary term data into and out of binary data.
+The `erlang:term_to_binary/1` function can be used to serialize arbitrary term data into and out of binary data.
 These operations can be useful for applications that wish to share term data over some network protocol, such as HTTP or MQTT, or wish to store serialized term data in some permanant sttorage (e.g., Non-volatile storage on ESP32 devices).

-For example, to convert a term to a binary, use `erlang:term_to_binary/1,2`, e.g.,
+For example, to convert a term to a binary, use `erlang:term_to_binary/1`, e.g.,

     %% erlang
     Term = ...